×

 Oct, 2017 - Present

 Freedesktop SDK is the runtimne of Flatpak applications.
 I have done the migration from Yocto+Flatpak-Builder to BuildStream.
-I have been maintaining it since.
+I have been a maintainer.

 Education